Types of Backflow Preventers

 Orbit Backflow Preventer

 Our pick for our top-rated atmospheric valve is the Orbit Atmospheric Vacuum Breaker.
-This valve is designed for sprinkler systems and made of solid brass – so it can handle up to 150 PSI.
-It should not be used on hot water lines but installation is easy all you need is a few common tools.
+This valve is for sprinkler systems, and it is solid brass – so it can handle up to 150 PSI.
+You should not use it on hot water lines, but installation is easy.
+All you need is a few standard tools.

 Double Check Valves